Ha-Duong-88/UFOs/README.md

 UFO_image1.png![image](https://user-images.githubusercontent.com/80140082/120116381-bd1e2500-c13c-11eb-96c5-913f3be96171.png)

 There five different filters to choose from: the date, city, state, country and shape.
-Users can input a criteria for one or multiple filters in the search field.
+Users can input a criteria for one or multiple filters in the search form (field).
 Multiple search criteria is especially useful to further inspect the data.
 The HTML then displays all of the sightings in a table that match that specific search.
 If there is no match to the search criteria, the table will be empty.

 UFO_image2.png![image](https://user-images.githubusercontent.com/80140082/120120795-881dcc80-c154-11eb-8a3a-b39e5954b126.png)